Here is a quick recap of industry related headlines over the last week:

 - The wholesale market started the year strong from January through March, as prices increased during the first quarter.

 - Wholesale prices dropped significantly in April, as uncertainty over COVID-19’s impact and response dampened vehicle demand.
 This resulted in an overall wholesale price decline of 5.9%.

 - We saw a substantial improvement in prices during the last two weeks of May as many states re-opened their economies, and the monthly decrease was limited to only -1.5%.

 - During the summer months, demand in the automotive market was fueled by federal government stimulus and delayed tax season.
 Additionally, used and new inventory shortages drove wholesale prices up.

 - In June, wholesale prices continued to increase, and the overall market appreciated by 5.7%.
 As a comparison, last year’s prices declined by 0.9% over the same period.

 - Wholesale prices increased by a record 7.0% in July.

-- Wholesale prices continued the ascent in August and increased by 2.7%.
+- Wholesale prices continued their ascent in August and increased by an additional 2.7%.

-- We project a drop in wholesale prices this fall, as the US economy suffers through the effects of COVID-19.
-We anticipate that later this fall, wholesale prices will be approximately 5% lower than originally projected before the pandemic, due to a glut in supply and much weaker demand.
-Prices will start to recover in 2021 as the economy becomes stronger.
+- We project a continuous drop in wholesale prices through the winter, as the US economy suffers through the effects of COVID-19, and due to an increasing used supply.
+Prices will start to go back to “normal” seasonality in the second half of 2021 as the economy becomes stronger and supply shrinks.